dkvz/DoradeBlogEngineSpring/README.md

 To the detriment of the size of my jar I chosed to use this JSOUP thing from the [Maven repo](https://mvnrepository.com/artifact/org.jsoup/jsoup).

-### To test
-* Test deleting an article with comments, fulltext entry and tags associated